Towing / Operating Tug Aircraft

 “Weak Links – Aerotow.
 An aerotow rope or weak link, if fitted, shall have a strength not exceeding the lesser of the maximum breaking load determined by the body responsible for certification of the tug aircraft and the maximum breaking load approved by the body responsible for certification of the glider.”

-All tug aircraft maintenance should be carefully managed including use of an appropriate maintenance programme, eg Self Declared Maintenance Programme for EASA aircraft or an LAA maintenance programme for a non-EASA Permit tug managed under their airworthiness system.
+All tug aircraft maintenance should be carefully managed including use of an appropriate maintenance programme, eg Self Declared Maintenance Programme for EASA aircraft or an LAA maintenance programme for a non-Part 21 Permit tug managed under their airworthiness system.
 Tugmasters should note that pilot owner maintenance tasks are defined.
 It may be appropriate for the club to approve specific tug pilots to carry out approved pilot owner maintenance tasks on the club tug aircraft.
 If in doubt, seek advice.

 Propeller swinging can be very dangerous.
 Avoid doing it if possible!
 If the aircraft simply has a flat battery, consider charging it or jump starting the machine.
 If swinging is carried out it should be done with great caution.
 A few general safety precautions could include: